mycordaapp/really-simple-serialisation/README.md

 ### 3 - Including type data in the wire format

-There is a specified wire format `SerialisationPacketWireFormat` and this allows for meta data to be passed back to the client.
-Currently only kotlin clients are supported and this meta data is simple, however the longer term intention is to include richer type data (possibly Swagger) to support non Java clients.
+There is a specified wire format `SerialisationPacketWireFormat` and this allows for meta-data to be passed back to the client.
+Currently only kotlin clients are supported and this meta-data is simple, however the longer term intention is to include richer type data (for example Swagger and GraphQL schema) to more easily support other types of clients.

 ### 3 - Round tripping